Kalagan in Philippines

 What Are Their Lives Like?

 Kalagan marriages are usually monogamous (having only one spouse).
 Although polygyny (having more than one wife) is permitted, it is practiced only by those of high rank and wealth.
 There is a strong preference for marriage between related families, especially to second cousins.
-After marriage, the couples usually live in the husband's community, although today, young couples may form their own independent households.
+Newlywed couples usually live with the husband’s family.
+In recent years couples are starting to have their own independent households.

 What Are Their Beliefs?